 A thermal cooker is a cooking appliance that slow cooks like a crock pot but without requiring constant electricity.
 It uses vacuum insulation to trap heat from the inner pot of the thermal cooker and then completes the cooking process without any gas or electricity.

-Thermal cooking allows the full release of flavors by slow cooking with minimal power and gradual heat loss.
+Thermal cooking allows the full release of flavors by slow cooking with trapped heat in an insulated cooker.
 This prevents ingredients from burning and ensures meat and vegetables retain their shape and color.

 The objective of a thermal cooker and thermal cooking is to cook with minimal power and zero supervision.
 This translates to savings in time, gas and money.